CtrlK

 Workflow Clarity

-While individual API calls are clear, there's no explicit workflow for a complete integration (e.g., get quote → generate widget → poll order status → verify webhook).
-The safety rules mention verification but don't integrate into a step-by-step process with validation checkpoints.
+Individual API calls are clear, but there's no sequenced workflow tying them together (e.g., get quote → generate widget → poll order status → verify webhook).
+The safety rules mention verifying webhooks and checking order status but don't integrate these into a step-by-step flow with validation checkpoints.

 2 / 3